 Sammon Gate at Kamakura Hase-dera

 Kamakura Hase-dera is not far from the Kōtoku-in and it didn’t take me long to reach the temple gate, also known as the Sammon Gate.
 The entrance fee is ¥300 per head for adults.
-A symbolic large red lantern stands hanging from the age-old gate.
+The temple has a simple exterior with a symbolic large red lantern hanging from the age-old gate.

 Kamakura Hase-dera Temple grounds